You have the right to:

 - Refer to Customer Service if you need more information or help.

 When we receive your concern, we will send it to the right person for evaluation.
-If we are unable to immediately resolve your issue, we will provide a written notice within 45 days.
-The letter will contain:
+If we are unable to immediately resolve your issue, we will provide a resolution on average within 30 business days.

 - The name of the person responsible for evaluation;